flutter-ml/google_ml_kit_flutter/packages/google_mlkit_commons/README.md

 final inputImage = InputImage.fromBytes(bytes: bytes, metadata: metadata);
 ```

-If you are using the [Camera plugin](https://pub.dev/packages/camera) make sure to configure your [CameraController](https://pub.dev/documentation/camera/latest/camera/CameraController-class.html) to only use `nv21` for Android and `bgra8888` for iOS.
+If you are using the [Camera plugin](https://pub.dev/packages/camera) make sure to configure your [CameraController](https://pub.dev/documentation/camera/latest/camera/CameraController-class.html) to only use `ImageFormatGroup.nv21` for Android and `ImageFormatGroup.bgra8888` for iOS.

+Notice that the image rotation is computed in a different way for both iOS and Android.
+Image rotation is used in Android to convert the `InputImage` [from Dart to Java](https://github.com/flutter-ml/google_ml_kit_flutter/blob/master/packages/google_mlkit_commons/android/src/main/java/com/google_mlkit_commons/InputImageConverter.java), but it is not used in iOS to convert [from Dart to Obj-C](https://github.com/flutter-ml/google_ml_kit_flutter/blob/master/packages/google_mlkit_commons/ios/Classes/MLKVisionImage%2BFlutterPlugin.m).
+However, image rotation and `camera.lensDirection` can be used in both platforms to [compensate x and y coordinates on a canvas](https://github.com/flutter-ml/google_ml_kit_flutter/blob/master/packages/example/lib/vision_detector_views/painters/coordinates_translator.dart).

 ```dart
 import 'dart:io';